PricelyticsHub/Green-Index/README.md

 ## Image Preprocessing
 In order to calculate the green index, it is necessary to convert GSV images to HSV images.<br/>
-In this regard, it can be implemented through the **OOO** code.<br/>
+In this regard, it can be implemented through the **OOO** code.

 ## Calculating Green Index
-The codename '' is a code that calculating green index as follows:
+The codename **OOO** is a code that calculating green index as follows:

 $$Green \ index_{i} = pixel_{non-zero}/pixel_{total} * 100$$

 From this step, we can extract the pure greenness from the pedestrian's point of view.

 ## Spatial Interpolation
-The filename 'busan201819.csv' is a dataset collected from hedonic variables used to estimate property prices.
+The filename **OOO** is a dataset collected from hedonic variables used to estimate property prices.
 What each column means can be seen in detail through the paper as well.

-The columns required for generating the green index are as follows:
+The columns required to effectively manage the green index are as follows:
 - x: Longitude in the Cartesian coordinate system
 - y: Latitude in the Cartesian coordinate system
+- HGVI: The degree of street greenness from the pedestrian perspective

 The mathematical form of haversine formula is implemented by 'ㅇㅇㅇ' as follows:
 $$d_{\text{haversine}} = 2 \times R \times \arcsin\left(\sqrt{\sin^2\left(\frac{\Delta \text{lat}}{2}\right) + \cos(\text{lat}_p) \cos(\text{lat}_g) \sin^2\left(\frac{\Delta \text{lng}}{2}\right)}\right)$$